mkstubley/mkstubley.github.io/_posts/2017-07-22-go-bag-and-gtfo.md

 \*Here’s an [excellent piece](https://www.theguardian.com/music/musicblog/2012/may/23/ts-eliot-poetry-pop-music) from The Guardian about the debt music owes to T.S.
 Eliot

-\**Speaking of apocalyptic sci-fi: if you haven’t caught Sharon Van Etten portraying a musical wunderkind in Netflix’s *The OA*, go watch it right now.
+\*\*Speaking of apocalyptic sci-fi: if you haven’t caught Sharon Van Etten portraying a musical wunderkind in Netflix’s *The OA*, go watch it right now.
 Perhaps the movements will transport us to a colder planet?

-\***Overall, social justice action on the internet proves [a mixed bag](http://www.pewinternet.org/2013/04/25/civic-engagement-in-the-digital-age/)
+\***Overall, the impact of online social justice action proves [a mixed bag](http://www.pewinternet.org/2013/04/25/civic-engagement-in-the-digital-age/).